ruuda/rcl/docs/type_list.md

     List.group_by: (self: List[T], get_key: T -> U) -> Dict[U, List[T]]

 Group the elements of the list by a key selected by `get_key`.
+Within groups, the original order of elements is preserved.

 ```rcl
 let foods = [